 09 of 10

-Christmas Holiday tree lightings, festivals and events typically begin in mid-November and continue through the end of December and even into January, and you can find extensive listings of those activities and events in the Greater Phoenix Christmas Holiday Guide or by checking out our lists of Chanukah, Christmas and holiday concerts, shows, and activities.
+Christmas Holiday tree lightings, festivals, and events typically begin in mid-November and continue through the end of December and even into January, and you can find extensive listings of those activities and events in the Greater Phoenix Christmas Holiday Guide or by checking out the Chanukah, Christmas and holiday concerts, shows, and activities.

-Some highlights from these lists include the Desert Botanical Garden Las Noches de las Luminarias, which ignites the whole of the Desert Botanical Gardens in a dazzling display of thousands of luminaries lining the paths on various nights through December, and the Chandler Snow Day, which invites young visitors to play in real snow (until it melts) while learning all about the science of winter precipitation courtesy of the Environmental Education Center.
+Some highlights include the Desert Botanical Garden Las Noches de las Luminarias, which ignites the whole of the Desert Botanical Gardens in a dazzling display of thousands of luminaries lining the paths on various nights through December.

 If religion is not really your style but Yuletide traditions are, don't miss celebrating the ancient festival of the Winter Solstice when towns all across Arizona celebrate the longest night of the year with music, poetry, fun, and food.